devCharaf/Homework-3/README.md

-# Homework
+# IFT 6512: Stochastic Programming
 This repository contains our solutions to [IFT 6512](https://admission.umontreal.ca/cours-et-horaires/cours/ift-6512/) Homeworks!
+It's a Stochastic Programming course

-3 HOmeworks in total.
+3 Homeworks in total + a final project.